Creating opportunities for young entrepreneurs

 Fortunate Prosper grew up in Tanzania, a bright student - and an entrepreneurial one.
 “When I was eleven, I bought pens that would light up at night from suppliers in the city, and sold them to my fellow students for a profit,” she says.

-Her modest proceeds were invested back into the business, and as her enterprise grew, Fortunate set up a charity in 2012 called the Golden Foundation to help arts education for local children.
+Her modest proceeds were invested back into the business, and as her enterprise grew, Fortunate set up the Golden Foundation in 2012 to help arts education for local children.

 My passion is to educate the young generation who are not able to attend school due to poverty.